 Recovery from a marathon starts the minute you cross the finish line.
 It’s important to eat a combination of protein and carbohydrates shortly after your race to jump-start the recovery process.
 Additionally, incorporate active recovery, rehydrate, and get plenty of rest.

-Some tips on post-marathon recovery are here.
+Some tips on post-marathon recovery are here: How To Recover From a Marathon

 How TO Breathe While Running a Marathon?